Hlamulo-Mav/Simple_Calculator/README.md

 - Text Editor

 ### Usage
-- enter the directory where you cloned or downloaded the project and open index.html file using your favorite browser
+- Enter the directory where you cloned or downloaded the project and open index.html file using your favorite browser

 ## Authors
 :bust_in_silhouette: **Hlamulo**